peterlefanulumsdaine/designwithfontforge.com/pt-BR/Completing_the_Lower_Case.md

 ---
 published: true
-layout: bookpage
+layout: bookpage_pt-BR
 weight: 45
 category: workflow
-title: Completing the Lower Case
+title: Completando a Caixa Baixa
 ---

 You may have noticed in fonts you've seen before that, while each letter has its own shape, they all relate to each other.
 By carefully de-constructing a few glyphs, you gain the building blocks of nearly all the others.